OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/sql-data-warehouse/sql-data-warehouse-develop-concurrency.md

 AS
 IF @DWU IS NULL
 BEGIN
--- Selecting proper DWU for the current DB if not specified.
+-- Selecting proper DWU for hello current DB if not specified.
 SET @DWU = (
   SELECT 'DW'+CAST(COUNT(*)*100 AS VARCHAR(10))
   FROM sys.dm_pdw_nodes